igarnier/vplot/README.md

 # vplot
-Plotting library built on top of vlayout, cairo2 and tsdl.
+Plotting library built on top of owl, vlayout, cairo2, batteries and tsdl.

 TODO:
 Other types of plots: